Leveraging the power of collective giving by bringing women together to make a greater impact in our community.

 RHODE ISLAND CHAPTER

 Our organization was formed in March 2012 and was the first 100 Women Who Care group in New England.
 Founder Marilyn Edwards started with a simple goal of bringing women together to help the community she loved.
-Beginning our eighth year, we are excited to welcome returning members and meet new members.
+Beginning our 10th year, we are excited to welcome returning members and meet new members.

 HISTORY OF THE 100 ALLIANCE